Apple marketing executive says Samsung hurt iPhone, iPad demand

 Apple marketing chief Phil Schiller appeared as a witness during a damages retrial between the two companies in a San Jose, California, federal court.
 Schiller also denied that Apple launched the iPad mini as a response to competition in the tablet market, saying Apple was merely trying to make a better product.

-An Apple representative declined to comment on Koh's ruling.
-Samsung says it should only have to pay a total of $52.7 million.
+Samsung copied, "many attributes of Apple's products; its designs and features ... the very essence of what Apple is about," Schiller told the jury.
+"If we don't have that, we don't have Apple's business."

 Schiller has led Apple's marketing efforts since the iPhone was launched in 2007.
-He touted the pioneering design and "ease-of-use" of Apple's products before the six-woman, two-man jury.
+He touted the pioneering design and "ease-of-use" of Apple's products before the six woman, two man jury.

-Samsung copied "many attributes of Apple's products; its designs and features ... the very essence of what Apple is about," Schiller told the jury on Friday.
-"If we don't have that, we don't have Apple's business."

 Under cross-examination, Samsung attorney William Price tried to push Schiller to concede that Apple was not the first to create an attractive and easy-to-use phone.